 Many people are interested in saving money in their wallet by trying to keep their homes in working condition on their own.
 That means learning how to perform plumbing and repair jobs instead of calling a professional.
-It can be a daunting task, but if you have your heart set on getting the job done, here are the seven must-have tools you need before you start:
+It can be a daunting task, but if you have your heart set on getting the job done, here are the seven must-have tools you need for your plumber’s tool bag before you start:

 1. Locking Pliers